Information about the responsible entity

 There are two main types of cookies that we use: “Session” cookies – which only last for the duration of your browser session and expire when you close it and “Remember Me” cookies (also known as “Persistent” cookies) - cookies that remain on your computer after you close your browser and computer to remember you when you return to the Site.

-• customise elements of layout and/or content of the Site for your preference and ease of use.
+- customize elements of the layout and/or content of the Site for your preference and ease of use.

 A simple way of removing cookies may be to go to the “Tools” option in your web browser and select “Settings”.
 To delete all cookies on your computer to date, select “Clear Browsing History” and to set options for future cookies, select “Cookies” and the options you wish to apply to your web browser.

-5.6 Third party cookies Cookies are also set by third parties on the Site (such as Google Analytics, Google Maps and Google Ads) e.g. for advertising purposes or enhancement of the Site.
+Third-party cookies Cookies are also set by third parties on the Site (such as Google Analytics, Google Maps, and Google Ads) e.g. for advertising purposes or enhancement of the Site.